 The Story of Tau Epsilon Phi 5

 Mission Statement .
 10

 Creed .
 11

 Fast Facts .
 12

-Chapters, Colonies, & Interest Groups .
+Chapters, Provisional Chapters, & Interest Groups .
 13

 National Support .
 14

 Policies & Position Statements .
 18

-Rosters and Billing Policies .
-18

 Conflict of Interest Policy .
 24

 Amnesty Policy .
 29

 National Donation Program .
 30

 Statement of Position on Abuse of Alcohol and Controlled Substances .
 31

 Statement of Position on Dry Rush .
 32

-Statement of Position on the Fundamentals of Rushing
+Statement of Position on the Fundamentals of Rushing .
+33

 Statement of Position on Discrimination

 Statement of Position on Rush and Candidate Education Activities .
 35

-Statement of Position on Sexual Conduct. .
+Statement of Position on Sexual Conduct .
 36

 Statement of Position on Little Sisters and Female Membership .
 37

 Statement of Position on Relationship with Host Institutions

 Statement of Position on Fraternal Values and Ethics

-Statement of Position on Expansion 40
+Statement of Position on Expansion .
+40

 Statement of Position on Human Dignity

 Statement of Position on Transgender Members

 Statement of Position on Mental Health

-Statement of Position on Diversity, Equity, and Inclusion
+Statement of Position on Diversity, Equity, and Inclusion .
+44

 National Leadership Retreat / Academy

-Grand Chapter - Meeting of the Delegates
+Grand Chapter - Meeting of the Delegates .
+45

-National Awards
+National Awards .
+46

-Chapter and Alumni Association Awards
+Chapter and Alumni Association Awards .
+48

-Risk Management Policy
+Risk Management Policy .
+52

-Insurance & Risk Management F.A.Q.
+Insurance & Risk Management F.A.Q .
+54

-Crisis Management Procedures.
+Crisis Management Procedures

-Chapter Management
+Chapter Management .
+56

-Parliamentary Procedure
+Parliamentary Procedure .
+57

-Chapter Structure
+Chapter Structure .
+60

 Chapter Officer Duties

-National Accreditation System
+National Accreditation System .
+62

-Chapter/Colony Roster & Billing
+Chapter/Provisional chapter Roster & Billing .
+63

 GreekTrack

 How to Identify a Chapter Advisor

-How to Become a Chapter Advisor
+How to Become a Chapter Advisor .
+67

 The Grand Council

-Professional Resources
+Professional Resources .
+70

-National Directory
+National Directory .
+71

-1,44101141 121100101 3 , , I